 3. Physical Activity Level: Our daily physical activity level also plays a crucial role in determining the number of calories we require.
 Physical activities, both intentional exercises and daily activities like walking or housework, contribute to our total energy expenditure.
 More physically active individuals generally require more calories to fuel their movements and maintain their body weight.

-See also How many calories are in soylent
+See also How many calories in a cheeseburger sub

 4. Individual Differences: It is important to acknowledge that each person’s energy needs can vary based on factors such as genetics, age, sex, muscle mass, and overall health.
 A 115-pound woman, for example, will typically require a different amount of calories compared to a man of the same weight.
 Therefore, it is essential to consider individual differences when determining caloric needs.